-Unlike most chart types, a meter chart does not display data on a y or x axis.
+Unlike most chart types, a meter chart does not display data on a y or x-axis.
 Instead, a meter chart displays each data value as a needle on a dial.
+A meter chart is used to emphasize a small number of values.
 This section shows examples of selecting and organizing data for meter charts.
-Each example shows the following items:
+The example shows the following items:

-- The meter chart
+The meter chart

-- The table data on which the chart is based

-- The selections made in Chart-Data
+- The table data on which the chart is based - The selections made in Chart-Data

-The superimposed meter chart in Figure 8-47 shows two values, actual sales total and projected sales total.
+The superimposed meter chart in Figure 8-47 shows two values, actual sales and projected sales.